hsteinshiromoto/recipes/Peanut Butter Mousse Crunch Cake.md

 5. Put the [[chocolate]] in a heatproof [[bowl]].
 Microwave in 10-to-15 second intervals, stirring after each, until just melted \-- don\'t let it get too hot.
 Line a sheet pan or an 8-inch (20-centimeter) cake pan with parchment paper.
 Place the disc of [[puffed rice]] in a large [[bowl]].
 With your hands, break it into smaller pieces.
 Pour the melted [[chocolate]] over the [[puffed rice]] and fold with a spatula until coated.
 6. Spread the coated [[puffed rice]] over the prepared sheet pan or press it into the prepared cake pan.
 Refrigerate until firm, about 20 minutes.
 Gently unmold the [[puffed rice]] and remove the parchment.
 (Work quickly, or the [[chocolate]] will melt.)
 7. Make the [[peanut butter]] mousse[^1] : Combine the gelatin and cold water in a small [[bowl]] and stir with a spoon until the gelatin has dissolved.
 Put the milk in a medium saucepan and bring to a boil over medium heat.
 Remove from heat and keep warm.
-8. Make the custard: Whisk together the [[eggs|egg]] yolks and sugar in a large [[bowl]] until combined.
-While whisking, slowly pour in a little bit of the hot milk to temper the [[eggs]] and whisk until combined.
-Whisk in a bit more of the milk, then pour the tempered [[eggs|egg]] mixture into the saucepan with the remaining milk.
+8. Make the custard: Whisk together the [[Egg|egg]] yolks and sugar in a large [[bowl]] until combined.
+While whisking, slowly pour in a little bit of the hot milk to temper the [[Egg]] and whisk until combined.
+Whisk in a bit more of the milk, then pour the tempered [[Egg|egg]] mixture into the saucepan with the remaining milk.
 9. Cook the custard over medium-low, gently stirring with a spatula, until thick enough to coat the back of the spatula, about 10 minutes.
 Remove from the heat.
 While the custard is still warm, add the [[peanut butter]], then the gelatin mixture, and stir until combined.
 Let cool completely, about 30 minutes, or refrigerate for 10 to 15 minutes.
 10. In a stand mixer fitted with the whisk attachment (or in a large [[bowl]] using a hand mixer or whisk), whip the cream on medium speed until it holds soft peaks, about 5 minutes.
 Slowly pour the custard into the whipped cream a little at a time, gently folding with a spatula until just combined.
 11. Make the dark [[chocolate]] ganache: Combine the cream and the milk in a small saucepan and bring to a boil over medium heat.
 Remove from the heat and keep warm.